 A property appraiser helps to establish the value of a property through examination and research.
 An appraiser may concentrate on a specific area of real estate, such as commercial or residential.
 Concentration areas may also be more specific, such as hotels, restaurants or condominiums.
 An appraiser may specialize in appraisals for a specific purpose, such as taxes or new construction.

-According to the U.S. Bureau of Labor Statistics (BLS), there were 83,700 appraisers and assessors of real estate in 2013, not including self-employed appraisers and assessors.
-The BLS projected that these workers would see a job growth of six percent for the period of 2012 to 2022.
-Additionally, the BLS reported that the median annual salary for appraisers and assessors in 2013 was $51,030.
+According to the U.S. Bureau of Labor Statistics (BLS), there were 85,800 appraisers and assessors of real estate in 2014, not including self-employed appraisers and assessors.
+The BLS projected that this profession would see an increase in jobs of eight percent from 2014-2024.
+Additionally, the BLS reported that the median annual salary for appraisers and assessors in 2015 was $51,860.

 Property Appraiser Duties